Home

 and so many people love to make food.

-cuisine is one of the most ancient forms
+After all, it is one of the most ancient forms

 of social reproduction,

-to a social species.
+to a social species?

-Before we eat, you might hear me say
+Before we eat, you'll hear me say

-everything delicious is sacred.
+"everything delicious is sacred."

 If I said Yucateca-Punjabi,